mihaibirsan/HAML-without-Rails-on-Lighty/README.markdown

 * The server should return a 404 when the target HAML file does not exist
 * Have the `!` at the end of a directory URL work for subdirectories as well
 * Have `export.rb` take a command line `--zip` to generate a zip file.
-* Have `export.rb` also parse and convert LESS files.
-(This feature is currently broken because gem `therubyracer` doesn't compile on Windows.)
 * Add examples of using the included helpers.

 README TODO: